What are the current quarantine and isolation guidelines?

 On December 27, 2021, U.S. health officials shaved the recommended 10-day isolation time down to five days.
 These 5 days start the day you test positive, and the isolation applies to anyone—unvaccinated, partially vaccinated, or fully-vaccinated—who is infected.

-The CDC guidance says those in isolation should stay home for 5 days and then, if they don’t have symptoms or their symptoms are clearing up, they can leave the house.
-The isolation should be followed by another 5 days of wearing a mask when around other people.
+The CDC guidance says those in isolation should stay home for five days and then, if they don’t have symptoms or their symptoms are clearing up, they can leave the house.
+The isolation should be followed by another five days of wearing a mask when around other people.
 But if you have a fever, you should stay home until it goes away, according to the CDC.

 Quarantine – CDC